Skip to content

 Background & Motivation

-Key Challenge: To enable PPO to truly learn "which lines to fix," a reward signal is needed that is finer than sequence-level but more structured than token-level, and does not rely on counterfactual patch evaluation (too expensive) or ground-truth patch matching (no unique solution).
+Key Challenge: To enable PPO to learn "which lines to fix," the credit signal must be more granular than sequence-level but more structured than token-level, without relying on expensive counterfactual patch evaluations or unique ground-truth matches (which often do not exist).

 Method